NikhilMukraj/genetic-algo/structure.md

 - standardize functions between the two
 - use within genetic algo population

+### c main

+- take all components
+- place them into a singular file
+  - leave potential for more languages to be used (r, julia maybe)
+- remove testing code

 ## py wrapper

 - wrapper converts python vars into c types